gbchill/HackathonRetireWise/README.md

 In a world that is increasingly complex and uncertain, RetireWise is your reliable companion on the journey to financial security and a worry-free retirement.

 Join us in reshaping the financial future of the younger generation - one secure retirement plan at a time.
+Prerequisite:
+Before you begin, make sure you have Node.js, React, and Vite installed on your system.
+If you haven't already installed them, you can do so by following the official installation instructions for each of them.

 ## Getting Started